 Monolithic architecture is ideal for:

-- Low budget: Monolithic applications are more cost-effective to develop and maintain, making them suitable for startups or small businesses.
+- Low Budget: Monolithic applications are more cost-effective to develop and maintain, making them suitable for startups or small businesses.

 When to Choose Microservices Architecture